smyers119/offline-pki/README.md

 ### CA creation

-You need three Yubikeys.
+You need three YubiKeys.
 Be sure to label them correctly.

  - Root 1
  - Root 2
  - Intermediate

-For each Yubikey, run `offline-pki yubikey reset` to wipe them and configure PIN code, PUK code, and management key.
+For each YubiKey, run `offline-pki yubikey reset` to wipe them and configure PIN code, PUK code, and management key.
 The same management key must be used for all root keys.
 You may use more root keys as backups, as it is not possible to duplicate a root key.